johnphilips3/amazon-sagemaker-generative-ai-finetune-deploy/00_open_sagemaker_studio/README.md

 # Module 0: Open Amazon SageMaker Studio

+** Note **
+This section will need changes based on how this workshop uses SageMaker

 1. In the AWS Management Console, search for "SageMaker" and select Amazon SageMaker in the results.

 <img src="../images/module_00/aws_console_search_sm.png" alt="Search SageMaker" width="700px" />